opensearch-project/documentation-website/_opensearch/supported-field-types/geo-point.md

 ## Parameters

-The following table lists the parameters accepted by geo point field types.
+The following table lists the parameters accepted by geopoint field types.
 All parameters are optional.

 Parameter | Description
 :--- | :---